Rheb/autogenerate-database-enums/README.md

 # autogenerate-database-enums
 Autogenerates enums from database (.NET).
 Maps selected db-tables to ID / KeyName pairs in C# enums as well as js objects.

-Offers a stable ability hard-code special cases tied to IDs in your database, frontend and backend.
+Offers a stable solution for hard-coding special cases tied to IDs in your database, frontend and backend.
 View the /Examples folder to see how database tables are mapped to generated .js and .cs files.

 ## To use in your project
 Copy the /DatabaseEnums folder into your project and apply the following customization: